The Newly-Dead Game

 Just Got Easier to Start!

-The Newly-Dead Game™ was conceived as a way to help start funeral planning conversations in a fun, non-threatening way.
-The creator of the game, Gail Rubin, author of A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die and The Family Plot Blog, sought a way to help families get past the fear of discussing funeral planning.
+The Newly-Dead Game® was conceived as a way to help start funeral planning conversations in a fun, non-threatening way.
+The creator of the game is Gail Rubin, Certified Thanatologist and author/host of A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die, an award-winning book and TV interview series.
+She sought a way to help families get past the fear of discussing funeral planning.

 “Couples who have played this game often come away with a fresh appreciation of how much they still need to know about each other when it comes to funeral planning,” said Rubin.
 “Just as talking about sex won’t make you pregnant, talking about funerals won’t make you dead – and the family benefits from the conversation.”